-3. REMOVAL OF GOVERNMENTAL CONSTRAINTS
+3. REMOVAL OF GOVERNMENTAL CONSTRAINTS - ZONING CODE UPDATE

 State law requires that Housing Elements address, and where appropriate and legally possible, remove governmental constraints to the maintenance, improvement, and development of housing.
-The City will continue to monitor its development process and zoning regulations to identify and remove constraints to the development of housing.
+The City will review and amend its Zoning Code to remove constraints for development of housing and will continue to monitor its development process and zoning regulations to identify and remove constraints to the development of housing.
+As part of this effort, objective design standards for multi-family residential will be included in the Zoning Code Amendment so design standards can be uniformly applied without involving personal or subjective judgement.
+These objective design standards will help streamline review and guide property owner on the design of multi-family residential developments.